-Tamarindo’s broad sandy bay stretches for 3.5 kilometres At the northern end howler monkeys swing through trees, parakeets screech as they settle for the night, and giant iguanas can be seen downtown!
+Tamarindo’s broad sandy bay stretches for over three kilometres.
+At its northern end, howler monkeys swing through trees, parakeets screech as they settle for the night, and giant iguanas can even be seen downtown.

 Several other parks in the region include – on the coast further north – Santa Rosa National Park, one of the last remaining ecosystems of tropical dry forest which shelters 115 species of mammals, 253 species of birds and 100 species of amphibians and reptiles.
 To the east, Palo Verde is a birdwatcher’s paradise – said to contain Central America’s largest concentration of waterfowl and wading birds.